alistairrutherford/flutter-stuff/rail/get-me-home/assets/readme.txt

-This folder contains serets which are not stored in git project.
+This folder contains a secrets file with keys to rail data API which are not stored in git project.